Generative AI

 Encoders & Decoder’s

 Training these encoder and decoder buddies happens together, like a dynamic duo, using various loss functions.
-Picture it as a game where they try to reduce two types of errors: the difference between the original and reborn image (reconstruction error) and the divergence between the secret code's distribution and a standard normal distribution (Kullback-Leibler divergence).
-For example, the following loss function can be used to train a VAE to generate images: Loss = Reconstruction error + Kullback-Leibler divergence
+Picture it as a game where they try to reduce two types of errors: the difference between the original and reborn image (reconstruction error) and the divergence between the secret code’s distribution and a standard normal distribution (Kullback-Leibler divergence).
+For example, the following loss function can be used to train a VAE to generate images: Loss = Reconstruction error + Kullback-Leibler divergence.
+The reconstruction error is the difference between the input image and the output image.
+Once this VAE duo graduates from training school, the decoder becomes a magician.
+It can whip up new images by playing with the secret code, using tricks like Gaussian or uniform sampling.

 Vector Quantized Variational Autoencoder (VQ-VAE)